magento/devdocs/_includes/install/patch/apply-patch.md

 To apply a patch:

 1. Copy the patch file to your Magento installation directory.
-2. As the Magento file systm owner, use one of the following commands to extract it:
+2. As the Magento file system owner, use one of the following commands to extract it:

 <table>
 <tbody>